Lelalomos/create-label-with-image-detection/README.md

 # create-label-with-image-detection
-used image detection to make label in train data
+used image detection to make label in image for created train dataset